IBPA/SBROME/README.md

 ```

 ### Benchmark Datasets
-There are 7 examples in the main.cpp
+There are 7 examples in the main.cpp.
+Edit the file main.cpp for each example, then re-compile and run again.

 ### Support